stray-gr/senior-design/Python/README.md

 # Related Articles
-- Here's part of the reason I switched from Quart to Blacksheep: [Python Async (ASGI) Web Frameworks Benchmark](https://klen.github.io/py-frameworks-bench/)
+- Here's part of the reason why Blacksheep is being used for the web server: [Python Async (ASGI) Web Frameworks Benchmark](https://klen.github.io/py-frameworks-bench/)